valyala/fasthttp/http2/PERFORMANCE.md

 ## Current conclusion

-The current implementation clears the original acceptance gate of exceeding Go HTTP/2 throughput in the measured primary scenarios while allocating less.
-It does **not** demonstrate a 10x end-to-end throughput advantage.
-The large advantage is presently in allocation count and allocated bytes; network, TLS, scheduling, copying, and flow control dominate wall time.
-The pull request must remain Draft if a 10x throughput target is required, and future optimization should be justified by CPU, heap, mutex, and block profiles rather than by weakening protocol validation or resource limits.
+The current implementation exceeds Go HTTP/2 throughput in the measured primary scenarios while using substantially fewer allocations.
+It does **not** demonstrate a 10x end-to-end throughput advantage: the measured range is about 1.14x to 2.79x.
+HTTP/1's historical order-of-magnitude comparisons do not transfer directly to a multiplexed protocol whose physical connection, HPACK state, writer ordering, and flow-control feedback are serialized by the wire protocol.
+Network syscalls, TLS, scheduling, copying, and flow-control now dominate wall time.
+Future optimization must be justified by CPU, heap, mutex, and block profiles rather than by weakening protocol validation, fairness, or resource limits.